riazul701/dev-notes/Antix-OS/Antix-OS.md

 ## Notes

+* Antix-23 is Debian bookworm / Debian 12.
 * Snap runs on Ubuntu, but not in Antix because Antix does not have Systemd, it has SysVinit.
 * When mount /c, /d, /e, /f drives then Antix flux, icewm, jwm menu entry hangs.
 Restart PC/Unmount drives solve this problem.
 * Fix Windows-OS "C" drive mounting hibernation error on Linux